flutter/flutter/engine/src/flutter/shell/platform/fuchsia/flutter/integration_flutter_tests/embedder/README.md

 example, in the `fx set` command above, using, `--with-base scenic`, and so on.
 Note, however, that the default `core.x64` configuration bundles the test runner as if it was included via
-`--with //garnet/packages/testing:run_test_component`, so to include the test runner in the system image requires adding that package as well, via `--with-base`, instead.
+`--with //garnet/bin/run_test_component`, so to include the test runner in the system image requires adding that package as well, via `--with-base`, instead.

-In order to serve fuchsia package dependencies (like `run_test_component`, `scenic`, `root_presenter`, and `hardware-display-controller-provider`), without forcing them into the system image, you will need to run the fuchsia default package server, via `fx serve`.
+In order to serve fuchsia package dependencies (like `scenic`, `root_presenter`, and `hardware-display-controller-provider`), without forcing them into the system image, you will need to run the fuchsia default package server, via `fx serve`.

 The `flutter/engine` packages (tests and flutter runners, for dart-based tests) are served from a separate package server.
 The `flutter/engine` repo's